ThermalSoaring/bayesian-learning/gaussian-process-regression/README.md

 What happens when we change the GPR parameters?
 What hyperparameters are we using?
 How does this compare with what Lawrance got in his thesis?

+## GPR Simulation Data - Picking Nugget
+Based on the simulation data, pick a reasonable nugget value for the GPR.

 ## GPR Simulation Data
 Use data from the simulator rather than data from a simple Gaussian-shaped thermal.